Sign-sensitivity of metabolic networks: which structures determine the sign of the responses: Examples

-di\\

-Consider a perturbed reaction $j^*$ and the responses of a reaction $j'$.
-Formula \eqref{drjia3} implies that the sign of the response $(\Phi)^{j^*}_{j'}$ depends on the sign of each respond summand $(\phi^\mathbf{J})^{j^*}_{j'}$ \emph{and} on the sign of the Jacobian determinant $\operatorname{det}SR$.
-A \emph{determinate} sign response occurs when the sign of the response does not depend on the reaction rate parameters.
-On the contrary, an \emph{indeterminate} sign response occurs when the sign does depend on such parameters.
-The same definition identically applies to the Jacobian determinant $\operatorname{det}SR$.
-In particular, via \eqref{detexp}, the Jacobian determinant is of determinate sign if all coefficients $\operatorname{det}S^\mathbf{J}$ are of the same sign and it is of indeterminate sign if there are at least two coefficients of opposite sign, that is, if there is both a good and a bad Child Selection.\\
+di

-In the context of sensitivity analysis, a natural question arises for a Jacobian of indeterminate sign.
+{Definition \ref{detsigndef} introduces the notion of \emph{determinacy} for the response signs.
+Clearly,} the same definition identically applies to the Jacobian determinant $\operatorname{det}SR$.
+In the context of sensitivity analysis, a natural question arises for a Jacobian of indeterminate sign, {i.e., when $\operatorname{sign}\operatorname{det}SR$ depends on the values of the derivatives $r_{jm}$}.
 The question asks whether a Jacobian of indeterminate sign automatically implies that all responses $(\Phi)^{j^*}_{j'}$ are of indeterminate sign.
 In other words, for